 There is something keenly wonderful about going back to the beginning.
 Whenever we do this, we rediscover the moments that ignite our curiosity and excite our senses.
 The incredible connections that emerged from our Pop-Up LabSchool launched us into a fascinating exploration of Canada’s educational landscape.
 Among them – the vanishing role of traditional Lab Schools; the concept of the Creative Journey; and new theories about the fluidity of teachers as learners and learners as teachers.
 We recognize now that we need to honour these new learning trajectories by letting them develop organically.
 And we’ve got the sunny month of August stretched out before us in which to do just that!
 Stay tuned…

-We don't write very often.
-So when we do, it's kind of a big deal ❤︎
+I don't write very often.
+So when I do, it's kind of a big deal ❤︎

 Nope, sorry.
-All our posts fit into all the categories so it makes the whole category thing kind of pointless.
-And we don't do pointless.
-While we're at it, here's a list of other things we don't do:
+All posts fit into all the categories so it makes the whole category thing kind of pointless.
+And I don't do pointless.
+While we're at it, here's a list of other things I don't do:

 >> This button leads nowhere.
 Just demonstrating the importance of stopping to think before we act.
 You're welcome.